python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_5b_while_loops.md

 ## Copy and modify the previous example like so:
 ## If the user types anything other than "no", then keep going.
 ## (So the user could type "yes", "hi", etc.)
-## Recommendation: you can use the != operator, which means "not equal",
+## Recommendation: you can use the != comparison operator, which means "not equal",
 ##  or you can use `not in` as shown above.